irmen/prog8/docs/source/upgrading8.rst

 If you used symbols named ``min`` or ``max`` or ``clamp``, you have to choose a new name as these are now reserved for these new builtin functions.
-Code that uses an if statement and a comparison to determine the greater or lesser of two values, can now be optimized by just using one of these new builtin functions.
+Code that uses an if statement and a comparison to determine the greater or lesser of two values, can now *sometimes* be optimized by just using one of these new builtin functions.
+(But sometimes just using a simple if statement results in more efficient code.
+If your goal is fastest code, compare both approaches!)
 For floats, use ``floats.minf()``, ``floats.maxf()`` and ``floats.clampf()``.